DataBiosphere/azul/rfc/cart-api-v1.md

 are added or deleted), then the resulting written cart items may not exactly match the query results the user sees.

+## TODO

+- Default cart behaviour is not implemented
+- Only one bundle is associated with each cart item but a project or specimen may have multiple bundles